Tapan Kumar Pradhan: Other literary works

 Pradhan's works encompass both secular and spiritual literature.
 His poems, essays, sketches and short stories have been published in the journals Indian Literature, Journal of Poetry Society, The Statesman, Times of India and The Samaja.
 His book “Kalahandi” has been included in literature syllabus of several colleges and universities.
 He has also co-authored, edited and commented on the spiritual works of German Christian poet Antony Theodore and mystic Kashmiri poet Lalitha Iyer showing the underlying unity of all world religions.
+His skillful translation of Urdu poetry helped Munawwar Rana's ghazals reach global audience.

 Human rights and crusade against corruption

-In 2009, Pradhan petitioned Central Information Commission of India to increase transparency in the Performance Appraisal System in RBI.
+In 2009, Pradhan petitioned the Central Information Commission of India to increase transparency in the Performance Appraisal System in RBI.
 Pradhan was first person in RBI and public sector employee to obtain his PAR report through RTI Act.
 As against CIC's view that PAR was "confidential personal information", Pradhan contended that PAR is the appraisal committee's impersonal evaluation of the public service rendered by public servants in their impersonal capacity in a public organisation; and hence there was nothing "personal" about PAR.
 Following his petition, RBI began disclosing PAR reports to all employees before moving over to a more objective method of appraisal called Performance Management System.
 In the words of Smt Usha Thorat, the ex-Deputy Governor of RBI, Pradhan makes "ingenious use of the RTI Act" to redress individual grievances.